phpearth/docs/general/difference-core-and-vanilla.md

 ## Conclusion

-As long as you are writing PHP code, you are a `vanilla` or `Plain` PHP developer if you are however writing on the PHP core itself, you can be considered a `core` PHP developer.
+As long as you are writing PHP code, you are a `vanilla` or `plain` PHP developer.
+If you are however writing on the PHP core itself, you can be considered a `core` PHP developer.

 ## See also